-So, to begin, you must determine whether your solution delivers value to the prospect company.
+So, to begin, you must determine whether your solution delivers value to the prospective company.

-It would be helpful if you listen actively to your prospects and learn their requirements and difficulties.
+Listening actively to your prospects and learning their requirements and difficulties would be helpful.

-It would help if you comprehended how your product or service would benefit that individual or corporation.
+It would help to comprehend how your product or service would benefit that individual or corporation.

 Knowing what particular problems it will solve and how it will assist them better their lives or profit can get you a long way.

 To pique the buyer’s interest in the goods, strive to inject some life into your sales pitch by avoiding mechanical or monotonous explanations.